-CNAs work closely with patients, but they perform different types of tasks than registered nurses (RNs) or licensed practical nurses (LPNs).
+Certified nursing assistants (CNAs) work closely with patients, but they perform different tasks than registered nurses (RNs) or licensed practical nurses (LPNs).

 Students can take CNA classes online to earn the credentials necessary to work in this field.
 Students generally complete these training courses within 12 weeks, and graduates pursue positions in geriatric care facilities, hospitals, and rehabilitation clinics.
 Online CNA classes may require some in-person components to help students develop practical skills.

 What Degree Is Required to Be a CNA?

-CNA positions require only a high school diploma or GED, not a bachelor’s degree.
+CNA positions require only a high school diploma or GED, not a bachelor's degree.
 While taking CNA classes online, students gain skills in first aid, CPR, infection control, patient caregiving, and general safety.
-CNA programs prepare learners to work directly with patients, and most include hands-on training.
-Even students completing CNA programs online must typically complete some in-person requirements, particularly to prepare learners for the CNA certification examination.
+CNA programs prepare learners to work directly with patients and most include practical training.
+Even students completing CNA programs online usually must complete in-person requirements, especially in preparation for the CNA certification exam.

-CNAs must pass a certification examination that includes written and skills portions.
-The written portion comprises the bulk of the exam.
-The skills portion requires candidates to perform specific tasks in front of a proctor, usually a registered or licensed practicing nurse.
+The CNA exam includes a written and skills portion.
+The written portion comprises the bulk of the exam, while the skills portion requires candidates to perform specific tasks in front of a proctor -- usually an RN or LPN.

 Is an Online Certified Nursing Assistant Program Right for Me?

-CNAs work directly with patients, providing important care.
+CNAs work directly with patients, providing immediate care.
 CNAs must have excellent communication skills and be willing to learn on the job.
-Students pursuing their CNA certification online can often set their own schedules and complete coursework asynchronously, which means organizational skills are crucial.
+Students pursuing CNA certifications online can often set their own schedules and complete coursework asynchronously, which means organizational skills are crucial.
 These skills also translate into the workplace.

 Getting Your Degree Online

-Students earning their CNA certification online can access lectures and materials from anywhere, at any time.
-Taking CNA courses online eliminates the need to commute to campus and allows learners to access courses at their convenience.
+Students earning their CNA certifications online can access lectures and materials from anywhere, at any time.
+Taking CNA courses online eliminates the need to commute to campus and allows learners to access courses on their own schedules.

-Completing CNA class online is ideal for students who work full time, have family obligations, or need the ability to complete coursework according to their schedule.
-Many students completing CNA programs online take courses asynchronously, meaning they can watch lectures and participate in class discussion whenever it is convenient for them.
+Completing CNA classes online is ideal for students who work full time, have family obligations, or need to plan around a busy schedule.
+Many students take courses asynchronously, meaning they can watch lectures and participate in class discussion whenever it is convenient for them.

-Distance learning provides options for students who live in areas without institutions offering on-campus certified nursing assistant programs.
-Online students can attend schools across the country, regardless of geographic location.
+Distance learning means that students who live in areas without high-quality educational institutions can still enroll in certified nursing assistant programs.
+Online students can attend schools anywhere in the country, regardless of the geographic distance.

-Online learning provides opportunities to engage with technology.
-Students in online CNA programs connect with peers and professors using tools such as discussion boards, digital university resources, and videoconferencing.
+Online learning means students must engage with new technology.
+Students in online CNA programs connect with peers and professors using tools like discussion boards, digital university resources, and videoconferencing.

 CNA Program Admissions Requirements

 Many certified nursing assistant programs have flexible admission requirements, and prospective students can apply to most CNA programs online.
-While many programs require a high school diploma or GED, some admit high school students still completing their diploma to enroll, as long as they are at least 16 years old.
+While many programs require a high school diploma or GED to enroll, some admit high school students, as long as they are at least 16 years old.

-Many CNA programs at community colleges or technical schools require only that applicants complete the standard application for admission to the institution.
-This application generally requires high school transcripts and standardized test scores, such as ACT or SAT scores.
+Many CNA programs at community colleges or technical schools only require applicants to complete the standard application, which makes the school search easier.
+This application requires high school transcripts and standardized test scores, such as the ACT or SAT.
 Students taking CNA courses online rarely need to submit letters of recommendation.

 Career Paths for a CNA

-After earning a CNA certification online, candidates qualify for careers in a variety of fields and areas.
-Certified nursing assistants may work in nursing homes or provide in-home care.
-The careers below are some options available to graduates of certified nursing assistant programs.
+After earning a CNA certification online, candidates qualify for careers in several fields.
+CNAs may work in nursing homes or provide in-home care.
+The careers below are a few options available to graduates of certified nursing assistant programs.

 Nursing assistants work closely with nursing staff and doctors to provide vital patient care.
 These assistants often have at least a CNA certification, which students can earn online in a few weeks.

 Also known as orderlies or attendants, nurse aides work under the supervision of licensed and registered nurses.
-They work in a variety of settings, including hospitals and psychiatric care facilities.
-They provide patient care and may perform some housekeeping duties.
+They work in a variety of settings, including hospitals and psychiatric care facilities, where they provide patient care and may perform housekeeping duties.

 Home Health Aide

-Home health aides need patience and a willingness to deal with challenging situations.
-Home health aides work in the homes of patients, assisting people with chronic illness and elderly patients during daily self-care tasks.
+Being a home health aide requires patience and a willingness to deal with challenging situations.
+Home health aides work in the homes of patients, helping elderly patients and people with chronic illnesses perform daily self-care tasks.

 State-Tested Nurse Aide

-State-tested nurse aides perform a function similarly to that of a nurse aide, but they hold a credential that can result in higher earning potential and increased responsibility.
-Completing CNA training online provides skills necessary for this career.
+State-tested nurse aides perform a function similar to that of a nurse aide, but they hold a special credential that means higher earning potential and increased responsibility.
+Completing CNA training online provides the skills necessary for this career.